 The same benefits provided to other regular employees of the local company

 An average wage above the average wage of the county with the lowest average wage in the state ($541/week as of June 2020)

 Research and development (R&D) tax credits are a valuable benefit for companies developing new products and services in Georgia.

 R&D tax credits are available to any company that increases its qualified research spending.
 Brand new companies, existing companies embarking on R&D for the first time, established companies expanding their R&D budget – all are eligible for R&D tax credits.

 Retraining tax credits enable Georgia businesses to offset their investment in employees.
-Whether retraining workers to use new equipment or new technology or upgrading the company’s competitiveness with ISO 9000 training, companies can afford more training, more often, thanks to Georgia’s tax credit program.
+Whether retraining workers to use new equipment or new technology, companies can afford more training, more often, thanks to Georgia’s tax credit program.